willfurnass/sheffield_hpc/bessemer/GPUComputingBessemer.rst

 .. note::

-  See :ref:`requesting an interactive session on slurm <slurm_interactive>` if you're not already familiar with the concept.
+  See :ref:`requesting an interactive session on slurm <submit_interactive_bessemer>` if you're not already familiar with the concept.

 To start using the GPU enabled nodes interactively, type: